List of Japanese governors-general of Korea

-The governor-general was the chief administrator of the Japanese colonial government in Chōsen from 1910 to 1945.
+The Governor-General of Chōsen was the chief administrator of the Japanese colonial government in Korea from 1910 to 1945.
+All of the governors-general were affiliated with the Japanese military.
 Terauchi Masatake was the first governor-general.
 Prior to becoming governor-general, he was the third and the last resident-general.
-Upon the annexation of Korea to Japan, he became the governor-general.
+Upon the annexation of Korea to Japanese Empire, he became the governor-general.

 There were ten governors-general, while eight individuals served in this position.
 Saitō Makoto and Ugaki Kazushige both served two nonconsecutive terms as governor-general.
 Saitō was the third and the sixth governor-general, and Ugaki was the fourth and seventh governor-general.
 Thus, Minami Jirō, Koiso Kuniaki, and Abe Nobuyuki were respectively the eight, ninth, and tenth governors-general, but they were respectively the sixth, seventh, and eight individuals to serve as governors-general.